 Honestly; it’s all very well to say you won’t touch that fifty quid you set aside this month, but when the chips are down and you’ve eaten pasta and sweetcorn for three nights running you are absolutely going to dip into that money for a nice bottle of red and some fresh vegetables.

 Put the money you choose to save away at the end of each saving period, whether you set this period as weekly, monthly, six weekly, it doesn’t matter.
-Find a place to put that cash that you can’t get to on a whim (ideally NOT your boyfriend’s bank account).
+Find a place to put that cash that you can’t get to on a whim.

-It doesn’t matter how you save, why you save, or how much you save; saving is saving, and at the end of the month, or week, or year, you will find yourself with cash that you didn’t even realise you had.
-This will give you choices you didn’t even realise you could make.
+It doesn’t matter how you save, why you save, or how much you save.
+Saving is saving, and at the end of the month, or week, or year, you will find yourself with cash that you didn’t even realise you had.
+This will give you access to choices you didn’t even realise you could make.